Financial-Times/origami/README.md

 - oTypographySerifDisplayItalicSize
 ```

-The following mixins have been replaced:
+The following mixins are now renamed:

 ```diff
 - oTypographySerifDisplayBold